Eventyret/RSSA/README.md

 - Search for any Movie or TV Series
 - Add to movie collection
 - Grabs a random fanart at the first page. (if it exists)
-- Grabs the fanart for the movie you are looking in detail (if it exists)
+- Grabs the fanart for the movie you are looking in detail. (if it exists)
-- Places a placeholder image if there is no poster to display
+- Places a placeholder image if there is no poster to display.
-- Disable button to add to collection if it is already in your collection
+- Add button is disabled if you have it in your collection.

 ### In Progress

 - Add to series collection (This is for now disabled) (It needs an API call to TheTVDB)
 - Add  POST API for TheTVDB to connect to their endpoint /login
 - Store the token and pass this to their API to get tvdbID to be used in `info.js`
+- Cleanup URL's and make them global variable for easy usage of others.

 ### Features Left to Implement
 - Enable AJAX to go back to search (Right now it just takes you back to the main page)
-- Cleanup URL's and make them global variable for easy usage of others.

 ## Tech Used
 ### Some the tech used includes: